6 Bookkeeping Tips to Keep Your Private Practice Healthy

 - Is your revenue trending up or down?

-- Are expenses staying in line with expectations?
+- Are expenses aligning with expectations?

 - How are debt levels and cash reserves changing?